PBCore-AV-Metadata/pbucore/docs/remodeling_pbcore2_to_ebucore_rdf/properties_to_add.md

 dimensions

-    describes the physical dimensions of a media resource, with units of measure concatenated
+    describes the physical dimensions of a media resource, with units of measure concatenated to become part of the value

 hasStandard